mybest

 RoastMedium roast

-Strong Bitterness for Those Who Want to Wake Up With a Kick
+Strong Bitterness for Those Who Want a Kick

-Folgers' Classic Roast Coffee, with its distinctive red can, is a medium roast offering a smooth and robust flavor.
-When you drink it black, bitterness is the main sensation, accompanied by chocolate-like flavors and a smoky aroma.
-But with little acidity or sweetness, it might not appeal to those who like their coffee with a more tart flavor.
+Folgers' Classic Roast Coffee, recognized by its distinctive red can, is a medium roast that delivers a smooth and robust flavor profile.
+When enjoyed black, the bitterness is pronounced, but complemented by notes reminiscent of chocolate and a smoky aroma.
+However, it's worth noting that this coffee lacks significant acidity or sweetness, which may not be a hit for those who seek a more tart or sweet coffee experience.

-Adding milk for a café au lait introduces a toasty, nutty flavor, but the coffee's strong bitterness doesn't quite harmonize with the milk.
-Some testers felt the bitterness was too overpowering, masking the creaminess of the milk.
-Whether drunk black or with milk, the robust bitterness is what defines this coffee, making it a top pick for those who crave a stronger cup or want a jolt of bitterness to kick-start the day.
+When milk is added to create a café au lait, this coffee introduces a toasty, nutty flavor, although its bitterness doesn't always blend seamlessly with milk.
+Some testers noted that the bitterness tended to dominate, overshadowing the creaminess of the milk.
+Regardless of whether it's enjoyed black or with milk, the defining characteristic of this coffee is its robust bitterness, positioning it as an excellent choice for those who seek a bolder cup or desire a sharp jolt of bitterness to jumpstart their day.

 Content volume0.6 lb.